 There are two big attractions in Avignon city centre: Palais des Papes and Pont Saint Benezet (aka Pont d’Avignon).

-The Palais des Papes is one of the largest medieval Gothic buildings in Europe and is a UNESCO World Heritage Site.
+The Palais des Papes is one of Europe’s largest medieval Gothic buildings and is a UNESCO World Heritage Site.
 Construction began in 1335 and was completed less than 20 years later – an amazing achievement given its size (161,000 sq ft / 15,000 sq m).

 Seven successive popes lived in Avignon between 1309 and 1377, hence the Palace of the Popes.

 We had no interest in touring the palace, but we found ourselves in the massive square in front of the palace a couple of times.
 Birds like it there.

 A couple photos of the palace would have been nice, but between the scaffolding and the sheer size of it, I didn’t even attempt a photo.

 In the late-1100s, a wooden bridge was built to connect Villeneuve-lès-Avignon on the west bank of the river to Avignon on the east bank.
 The wooden bridge stood for 40 years until it was destroyed in 1226 when Louis VIII of France took over Avignon.

 Eight years later, the construction of a new 22-arch stone bridge commenced but was plagued with bad luck, or maybe bad design, or probably both.